personalrobotics/IGHAStar/ighastar/src/Environments/README.md

 This document explains how to create your own environment for use with the IGHAStar planner.
 To integrate with IGHAStar, your environment must implement a specific interface and define a compatible Node structure.

+## Quick note about example environment conventions:
+The map convention used here is as follows:
+Map origin (0, 0) is at the bottom left (if visualized using cv2.imshow, then top left).
+X is East, Y is North.
+We use the [REP103](https://www.ros.org/reps/rep-0103.html) standard conventions.

+For custom environments you can pick a convention of your choice.

 ## Environment Interface Requirements

 Your custom `Environment` class **must** provide the following methods and members: